kennytordeur/blog.kennytordeur.be/_posts/2011-04-07-nhibernate-in-combination-with-a-webservice.markdown

 This solution will work, but I can see several things that I am not happy with.
 First of all it's a lot off extra code.
 In this case the "Person" entity is very simple, but what if it was complex and you needed to get other data from a service, you would be writing a lot of code looking like this.

+###Second###
-Second, in this approach you need to create a reference between the WebServiceProxy and the business Model of the client.
+In this approach you need to create a reference between the WebServiceProxy and the business Model of the client.
 At this point the business Model of the client is also responsible to fill it's own data instead of only validating against business rules.

-###Using NHibernate IUserType###
+####Using NHibernate IUserType####

 The ideal situation would that we ask NHibernate to give use a "Person" and that everything, including MarialState object, would be filled automatically.
 You can do this if you create a new NHibernate IUserType object.
 IUserType is an interface which allows you to plug in into the NHibernate mapping process and handle it your self.